Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 ✅ 3.
 Aadhaar Card Is Mandatory

-• Mobile number must be linked with Aadhaar
+• The mobile number must be linked with Aadhaar

 • OTP verification is required during registration